You might be curious about Turing, or software development in general.

-Please note - I’ve been helped by so many other people both directly (emails, async or synchronous conversations) and indirectly (they wrote/created something that I learned from and was helped by).
+I’ve been helped by so many other people along the way.
 This page, and the general list of resources you’ll find around this website are my modest attempts to help others in the way I’ve been helped.

 I’m always eager to hear about areas where these guides are unclear or cause confusion, and I’m quick to refine things.
 Please send me an email at